platformsh/platformsh-docs/docs/src/gettingstarted/introduction/own-code/app-configuration.md

   - "/gettingstarted/own-code/app-configuration.html"
 ---

-You will next need to include information that defines how you want your [application](/configuration/app/_index.md) to behave each time it is built and deployed on Platform.sh in a `.platform.app.yaml` file.
+You next need to include information that defines how you want your [application](/configuration/app/_index.md) to behave each time it's built and deployed on Platform.sh in a `.platform.app.yaml` file.

 With the following project structure: